JustLearningMX/my-notes-api-v1/README.md

   ```

 ### Usage ⏯
-1. Create a database in MySQL with the name `noteDB`.
+1. Create a database in MySQL with the name `my-notes-v1-db`.
 2. Run the application from the IDE.
 3. Open the browser and go to the URL `http://localhost:8080/swagger-ui/index.html` or use the demo on Heroku shown below on section Demo 👨‍💻.
 4. Use the Swagger UI to test the API.